matlab-actions/run-command/README.md

 # Action for Running MATLAB Commands

-The [Run MATLAB Command](#run-matlab-command) GitHub&reg; action enables you to execute a MATLAB&reg; script, function, or statement on a [self-hosted](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/about-self-hosted-runners) or [GitHub-hosted](https://docs.github.com/en/free-pro-team@latest/actions/reference/specifications-for-github-hosted-runners) runner:
+The [Run MATLAB Command](#run-matlab-command) GitHub&reg; action enables you to execute MATLAB&reg; scripts, functions, or statements on a [self-hosted](https://docs.github.com/en/free-pro-team@latest/actions/hosting-your-own-runners/about-self-hosted-runners) or [GitHub-hosted](https://docs.github.com/en/free-pro-team@latest/actions/reference/specifications-for-github-hosted-runners) runner:

-- If you want to use a self-hosted runner, you must set up a computer with MATLAB (R2013b or later) as your runner.
-The action uses the first MATLAB version on the runner's system path.
+- To use a self-hosted runner, you must set up a computer with MATLAB (R2013b or later) as your runner.
+The action uses the topmost MATLAB version on the runner's system path.

-- If you want to use a GitHub-hosted runner, you must include the [Set Up MATLAB](https://github.com/matlab-actions/setup-matlab/) action in your workflow to install MATLAB on the runner.
-Currently, this action is available only for public projects and does not include transformation products, such as MATLAB Coder&trade; and MATLAB Compiler&trade;.
+- To use a GitHub-hosted runner, you must include the [Set Up MATLAB](https://github.com/matlab-actions/setup-matlab/) action in your workflow to install MATLAB on the runner.
+Currently, this action is available only for public projects.
+It does not install transformation products, such as MATLAB Coder&trade; and MATLAB Compiler&trade;.

 ## Usage Examples
-Use the **Run MATLAB Command** action to run MATLAB scripts, functions, and statements tailored to your specific needs.
-You can use this action to flexibly customize your test run or add a MATLAB-related step to your workflow.
+Use the **Run MATLAB Command** action to run MATLAB scripts, functions, and statements.
+You can use this action to flexibly customize your test run or add a MATLAB related step to your workflow.

 ### Run MATLAB Script on Self-Hosted Runner
 Use a self-hosted runner to run the commands in a file named `myscript.m` in the root of your repository.